containers/nri-plugins/docs/resource-policy/policy/cpu-allocator.md

 ### Linux CPUFreq

 CPUFreq based prioritization only takes effect if Intel Speed Select Technology (SST) is disabled (or not supported).
-CRI-RM divides CPU cores into priority classes based on two parameters:
+NRI-RM divides CPU cores into priority classes based on two parameters:

 - base frequency